-ORGANIZATION DESCRIPTION Historic Districts Commission Governed by Chapter 40 Section 8D of the Massachusetts General Laws (M.G.L.), the Historic Districts Commission hold hearings for applications for Certificates of Appropriateness.
+ORGANIZATION DESCRIPTION Historic Districts Commission Holds hearings for applications for Certificates of Appropriateness.
 Approves or denies all requested changes to structures that are in an historic district that are visible from a public way.
 Rules on applications to demolish structures in an historic district.
 Supports the development, modification, and approval of new Local Historic Districts.
-Historic Commission Advocates for the preservation, protection, and development of the historical and archaeological resources owned by the Town and/or fall outside of Local Historic Districts, per M.G.L.
-Chapter 40D.
+Historical Commission Advocates for the preservation, protection, and development of the historical and archaeological resources owned by the Town and/or that fall outside of Local Historic Districts.
 Administers the Demolition Delay Bylaw for Historically Significant Buildings, Structures, or Sites outside of historic districts.
 Provides oversight for the preservation, maintenance, and improvement of Townowned historic sites and structures, such as the Hosmer House, Loring Parsonage, Town Hall, and Carding Mill.
 Conducts historical research and develops inventories on Sudbury historic resources and prepares National Register nominations.
-Provides comments and input to MHC and Federal Agencies regarding impacts to historic or cultural resources in Sudbury.
+Provides comments and input to Massachusetts Historical Commission and federal agencies regarding impacts to historic or cultural resources in Sudbury.
 Sudbury Historical Society Provides research into historic resources and develops/curates inventories of Sudbury-related objects, photographs, and records.
 Develops educational materials in a variety of media (e.g., website, films, etc.).
 Provides public programing on Sudbury's rich history.

-ORGANIZATION DESCRIPTION Community Preservation Committee Presides over the money raised by Sudbury's adoption of the Community Preservation Act (CPA).
-Allocates a portion of CPA funds each year toward historic preservation initiatives or projects.
-Scenic Roads Bylaw The purpose of the Scenic Roads Bylaw is to protect the scenic quality and character of specific roadways in Sudbury.
-The Town uses the bylaw to review proposals that will involve the cutting or removal of trees, or the tearing down or alteration of stone walls.
-Wayside Inn Historic Preservation Zone This district is distinct from the Wayside Inn Historic Districts and adds development standards that are more typically regulated under the Zoning Bylaw (e.g., minimum lot size).
-Planning Board Serves as one of the Town's primary development review authorities.
-Reviews Scenic Roads Applications and some developments in the Wayside Inn Historic Preservation Zoning District.
-Goodnow Library Trustees Curates the Local History Collection and various collections of official Town documents.
-Sudbury Foundation Philanthropic organization that supports a number of social issues, including the preservation of historic and cultural resources.
-Sudbury Valley Trustees Regional conservation group that can contribute to land preservation efforts in Sudbury (one of 36 member communities).
+ORGANIZATION/ DESCRIPTION TOOL Presides over the money raised by Sudbury's adoption of the Community Preservation Community Preservation Allocates a portion of CPA funds each year toward historic preservation initiatives or Committee The purpose of the Scenic Roads Bylaw is to protect the scenic quality and character of Scenic Roads specific roadways in Sudbury.
+The Town uses the bylaw to review proposals that will involve Bylaw the cutting or removal of trees, or the tearing down or alteration of stone walls.
+Wayside This district is distinct from the Wayside Inn Historic Districts and adds development Inn Historic standards that are more typically regulated under the Zoning Bylaw (e.g., minimum lot size).
+Preservation Zone Serves as one of the Town's primary development review authorities.
+Planning Board Reviews Scenic Roads Applications and some developments in the Wayside Inn Historic Preservation Zoning District.
+Goodnow Library Curates the Local History Collection and various collections of official Town documents.
+Trustees Sudbury Philanthropic organization that supports a number of social issues, including the Foundation preservation of historic and cultural resources.
+Sudbury Valley Regional conservation group that can contribute to land preservation efforts in Sudbury Trustees (one of 36 member communities).
+The Wayside Inn Foundation is a non-profit charitable Massachusetts corporation created in Wayside Inn 1944 to own, operate, and maintain the Wayside Inn Historic Site, a campus of nine historic Foundation buildings and a heritage landscape of over 100 acres.